Topotecan (By injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or have kidney disease, blood or bone marrow problems, any type of infection, or a history of lung disease.
+- Tell your doctor if you have kidney disease, lung disease, blood or bone marrow problems, or any type of infection.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.